 - XML formats

-Chat data can be ingested into Axcelerate from either an export or directly from the Chat application by using one of the Axcelerate compatible Connectors (see “Other Structured Data and Connectors” section below).
+Chat data can be ingested into the platform from either an export or directly from the Chat application by using one of the OpenText eDiscovery compatible Connectors (see “Other Structured Data and Connectors” section below).
 There are no native chat files associated with this type of data – it doesn’t export out like MSG files to an email container.
 This data is primarily a stream of information that is encoded in a manner that needs to be reassembled for easy viewing (see examples below).

 To avoid lengthy chat documents, there are a couple of options that can be applied.
 The default is to split chats by day.
 But the system never splits chat messages in channels from their replies, even if they span several days.
 There is also an option to use Adaptive Chat Splitting that splits chats up by identified gaps within the dates of the conversation thread.
 Chat splitting can also be disabled, for example, if the case team wants to produce a complete chat as one document.

-Whatever option is selected, locating all chat documents belonging to the same chat in Axcelerate is easily done with the Chat History Smart Filter.
-Other Chat specific filters include Chat Platform, Chat Event Type, and Chat Count.
+Regardless of the selected option, locating all chat documents related to the same chat in OpenText eDiscovery is easily accomplished using the Chat History Smart Filter.
+Other Chat-specific filters include Chat Platform, Chat Event Type, and Chat Count.
 The Chat Event Type is particularly useful in identifying when new participants are added or removed.

 Chat Viewer

-The optional Axcelerate Chat Viewer has extra features to allow for an easier Chat reviewer process.
-This feature includes ability to highlight select chat contributors using the Members list (see example below).
+The optional eDiscovery Chat Viewer features additional capabilities to facilitate an easier chat review process.
+This feature includes the ability to highlight select chat contributors using the Members list (see example below).

 [Example 3: Chat Viewer: Near Native]

-While viewing a chat document in the Chat Viewer, users have the ability to select specific messages within the chat thread itself for redaction and production purposes.
-After selecting the desired messages inside the Chat Viewer, the users can then switch to the Redaction view that will only display those selected messages for that document.
-The users can then proceed to redact and mark up this view of the document and ready it for production.
+While viewing a chat document in the Chat Viewer, users can select specific messages within the chat thread for redaction and production purposes.
+After selecting the desired messages inside the Chat Viewer, users can then switch to the Redaction view, which will display only those selected messages for that document.
+Users can then proceed to redact and mark up this view of the document, readying it for production.
 This simplifies the process of producing only the relevant messages in a chat thread without manually redacting the non-relevant portions.
-To learn more about Axcelerate’s chat features, take a look at this short YouTube video.
+To learn more about OpenText eDiscovery’s chat features, take a look at this short YouTube video.

 Audio/Video Support

-Axcelerate CE has now rolled out support for audio and video (“A/V”) files in its 23.4 release.
-As A/V files are not inherently searchable, there is now a Transcription feature that will quickly generate text from your media.
-And this release also includes an Audio-Video Player to allow for easy playback.
+eDiscovery CE has now rolled out support for audio and video (“A/V”) files in its 23.4 release.
+As A/V files are not inherently searchable, a new Transcription feature is now available to quickly generate text from your media.
+This release also includes an Audio-Video Player to allow for easy playback.
 Users can even synchronize the playback with the media’s transcript (see example below).

 [Example 4: Audio-Video Player]

-OpenText plans to continued expanding this new feature to include many more A/V support options, including:
+OpenText plans to continue expanding this new feature to include many more A/V support options, including:

 - Ability to redact A/V files and/or their transcripts by timeline or time stamp selection